SilentPaltos/Resin-Drop/README.md

 <summary>Items</summary>

 ## Resin Items
-I don't why these items exist...
+I don't know why these items exist...
 But why not.
 All of these items are unbreakable.
 - All resin items can be crafted from Resin Bricks.
 - Resin tools have a bit less mining efficiency than iron and can only mine blocks that are wooden tools can